Giving Tree 2025

 • St. Stephen’s Community House: Serving residents in the Linden community in Columbus, St. Stephen’s services include elderly and youth programs, childcare, and a food pantry.
 We are collecting food items for the pantry and gift cards from Kroger and Giant Eagle.

-• Catholic Social Services: An addition to the project this year, the Columbus chapter serves >10,000 individuals annually.
-Experiencing an increase of 40% more families who require help, CSS connects seniors to needed services, guides families toward a brighter future and assists young adults transition to the workforce.
-Gifts for CSS include clothing and household items, fuel and grocery gifts cards.
+• Catholic Social Services: The Columbus chapter serves >10,000 individuals annually.
+Experiencing an increase of 40% more families who require help, CSS connects seniors to needed services, guides families toward a brighter future and helps young adults transition to the workforce.
+Gifts for CSS include blankets for seniors and children, kitchen and bathroom towels, twin-full-and queen-sized bedsheets, adult sized large gloves, legos for children of all ages and puzzle books for seniors.

 Please contact Susan Corcoran at szcorcoran@gmail.com or 614-832-2762; or Kathy Windau at kwindau@columbus.rr.com or 614-499-1877 if you have any questions.